AdaneNT/Multimodal-AI/README.md

-# Video Grounding FastAPI Wrapper
+# Video Clipping FastAPI Wrapper

 This repository provides a **FastAPI + Swagger UI interface** for running inference with [R2-Tuning](https://github.com/yeliudev/R2-Tuning).
 It provides:
 - FastAPI wrapper that turns the command-line inference script into an HTTP service with Swagger UI.